gnif/LookingGlass/doc/build.rst

 .. note::

-   If you are using GNOME on Wayland, you likely want to pass ``-DENABLE_LIBDECOR=ON`` to ``cmake``, i.e. run ``cmake -DENABLE_LIBDECOR=ON ../``.
+   For users running GNOME on Wayland, you likely want to pass ``-DENABLE_LIBDECOR=ON`` to ``cmake``, i.e. run ``cmake -DENABLE_LIBDECOR=ON ../``.

    For details, see :ref:`the FAQ <gnome_wayland_decorations>`.